Premature birth: the basics

 - not smoking, not drinking alcohol and not taking other drugs

-- doing the right amount of physical activity (some, but not too much)
+- doing the right amount of physical activity

 - managing stress, depression and anxiety.

 Even if you follow all the pregnancy advice, you might still have a premature baby.
-But if you look after your body, you’ll have done the very best you can for your baby.
+But if you look after yourself, you’ll have done the very best you can for your baby.
 If you think you might be at risk of premature birth, talk to your doctor or other health professional.